 According to him, this also points to the possibility of worsening humanitarian crisis in future if the menace of violent conflicts and proliferation of small arms and light weapons is not addressed.

 The study shows that there is no proper legislative framework to guide the management of IDPs in Nigeria.
 There is inadequate capacity of the media to properly interrogate issues related to the management of IDPs in Nigeria.
 There is no formidable network for stakeholders’ collaboration to demand improved legislative and institutional frameworks reflecting concerns about IDPs situation.
 There is inadequate responsiveness on the part of State institutions to the plight of IDPs.
 There is no holistic national database on displacement and resettlement of IDPs in (camps, host communities, and other non-governmental resettlement camps.
 There is no guarantee for the safety of journalists and press freedom to perform constitutional roles in line with relevant international instruments relating to management of IDPs.
 Hunger remained one of the biggest challenges in most IDP camps.
-Many resettlement camps are set up by philanthropists, NGOs and faith-based organization who are not official acknowledged, and so do receive any form of government assistant.
+Many resettlement camps are set up by philanthropists, NGOs and faith-based organizations who are not officially acknowledged, and so do not receive any form of government assistance.

 Abayomi said, “There is need for strengthened legislative and institutional frameworks with commitment to enforcing global best practices in line with international standards to ensure greater sense of responsibility and accountability amongst actors concerned with the management of IDPs in Nigeria.
 The welfare and security of IDPs depend on the extent to which legislative and institutional frameworks are strengthened and enforced in response to the prevailing inhumane situation.”